 Advanced Credit for IB, AP, A Level, Abitur, French Bac, CAPE Secondary Exams

 Students may be eligible to receive advanced credit for exams passed during secondary school.
 If you took IB, A level, AP, Arbitur, CAPE, or French Baccalaureate exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.

 Letter of Recommendation

-Course work at AU required strong skills in the English language and academic preparedness.
+Course work at AU requires strong skills in the English language and academic preparedness.
 All applicants (including U.S. citizens) whose first language is not English are required to take one of the following exams and achieve the indicated scores to demonstrate a satisfactory level of English proficiency.

 TOEFL (Test of English as a Foreign Language) - TOEFL code 5007